 The Funds are offered by GKAM and distributed through authorized dealers.
 Trailing commissions, management fees, performance fees, and expenses may all be associated with an investment in the Funds.
 The fees and expenses charged with this investment may be higher than the fees and expenses of other investment alternatives and may reduce returns.
 There is no guarantee that the investment objective will be achieved.
 Past performance should not be mistaken for, and should not be construed as, an indicator of future performance.
-The performance figures for the GreensKeeper Value Fund include actual or estimated performance or management fees and are presented for information purposes only.
-GKAM has compiled this document from sources believed to reliable, but no representations or warranty, express or implied, are made as to its accuracy, completeness or correctness.
+The performance figures for the GreensKeeper Value Fund include actual or estimated performance.
+The management fees and are presented for information purposes only.
+GKAM has compiled this document from sources believed to be reliable, but no representations or warranty, express or implied, are made as to its accuracy, completeness.
 All opinions and estimates constitute GKAM's judgment as of the date of this document and are subject to change without notice.
 GKAM assumes no responsibility for any losses, whether direct, special or consequential, that arise out of the use of this information.
-Certain statements in this presentation are based on, inter alla, forward-looking information that is subject to risks and uncertainties.
+Certain statements in this presentation are based on , inter alia, forward-looking information that is subject to risks and uncertainties.
 All statements herein, other than statements of historical fact, are to be considered forward-looking information and statements are based on current expectations, estimates and projections about global and regional economic conditions.
 There can be no assurance that such statements will prove accurate; therefore, readers are advised to rely on their own evaluation of such uncertainties.
-Further, to the best of GKAM's knowledge, the information throughout the presentation, but we expressly disclaim any duty to update any forward-looking information.
-The GreensKeeper Value Fund strategy in no nowy attempts to mirror the S&P/TSX or the S&P/TSX Composite Index and the S&P500 Index are provided for information purposes only as widely followed indices and have
+Further, to the best of GKAM's knowledge, the information throughout the presentation is current as of the date of the greenselvalue, to no way attempts to mirror the S&P/TSX or the S&P/TSX or the S&P/S00.
+The S&P/TSX composite Index and the S&PS00 lndex are provided for information purposes only as widely followed indices and have different compositions and risk profiles than the